brasey/deploy-docker-openvpn/README.md

 While you don't technically need a 'friendly' name for your VPN, this project depends on your having one.
 You could work your way around this, but I didn't think it too burdensome to require one.
 You'll need to be able to assign the IP address of your VPN to this [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) after you're assigned one during provisioning.

+I've also included managing this FQDN in Route53, if you go your own way you'll have to comment out this stuff.

 ## Make it so
 ### Configuration